-This is one tip you’ve most probably heard before, but its honestly life changing!
+You’ve most probably heard my final tip to avoid overpacking before, but its honestly life changing!
 Rolling your clothes towels and anything else capable of being packed in such a way saves soooo much space!
-Its a miracle…
+It’s a miracle…

 Hopefully after following these tips the bag for your next trip won’t be quite so full to the brim.
-This said, packing for my recent trip to Bali (when this post goes up I should be sunning myself in the sun) I followed my own advice and still have brought to much stuff – still once a overpacker, always an overpacker…
+This said, packing for my recent trip to Bali I followed my own advice and still took to much stuff – it seems once an overpacker, always an overpacker…

 (any overpacker will appreciate this Buzzfeed Post)